Born on July 20th 1931 in Daubhill - Bolton, Norman Walsh was the youngest of a family of three brothers and step brother.

-Leaving school in 1945 at the then customers age of 14, Norman Walsh followed his cobbler father William's footsteps into the footwear industry, starting an apprenticeship at Bolton-based J.W.
+Leaving school in 1945 at the then custom age of 14, Norman followed his cobbler father Williams' footsteps into the footwear industry, starting an apprenticeship at Bolton-based J.W.
 Foster & Sons.

-His progress was early recognised and so outstanding that in 1948 he was selected bu Joe and Jeff Foster to make the 'Fosters De Luxe', the track spikes used by the Great British Summer Olympic teams and many other athletes competing at the games.
+His progress was early recognised and so outstanding that, in 1948, he was selected to make the 'Fosters De Luxe', the track spikes used by the Great British Summer Olympic teams and many other athletes competing at the games.

 His name and work became greatly recognised by many professional athletes around the world and was highly sought after.

-In 1954 Norman was selected by the Foster brothers to make the shoes worn by Roger Bannister for his famous and successful attempt becoming the first man ever to run a mile in less than four minutes.
+In 1954 Norman was selected to make shoes for Roger Bannister for his famous, and successful, attempt at becoming the first man ever to run a mile in less than four minutes.

 Norman Walsh Footwear.

 Throughout the 1960's Norman Walsh refined his skills and continued to manufacture specialists sports shoes of an incredibly diverse range, all hand made for his individual customers' needs.

 Nestled on the edge of both the Peak and Pennine districts it was in the late 1960's when Norman created the first ever mountain running shoe, the Pennine Adder.
 Used by many local scramblers and runners throughout the mountainous regions of Northern England, thus gaining the attention of British fell-running athlete, Pete Bland.